Yoshifab Catch Can Installation |

 |

-![]() ![]() Yoshifab suggested using 5/8 inch PVC clear reinforced flexible tubing as a less expensive option over Aeroquip Socketless or other high cost racing hose.
-The clear tubing has a fair temperature rating (150º F) and since it's transparent, you can see what's going on inside if you're concerned about seeing potential flow blockages.
-I bought some on Amazon: https://www.amazon.com/gp/product/B01MRUROKO/ Of course the second photo above shows how this hose becomes discolored after a couple years of engine heat.
-It also shrinks and hardens a bit.
-The shrinkage is a concern, since it means this hose was a tight fit on the nipples in the beginning, but can later slip off the nipples if clamps aren't used.
-Clamps or zip ties can keep them tight.
-So keep this in mind for your hose decisions. ![]() Nylon barbed tee or 90 degree fittings are a good solution for joining this hose. |
+Yoshifab suggested using 5/8 inch PVC clear reinforced flexible tubing as a less expensive option over Aeroquip Socketless or other high cost racing hose.
+The clear tubing has a fair temperature rating (150º F) and since it's semi-transparent, you can see almost what's going on inside.
+I bought some on Amazon: https://www.amazon.com/gp/product/B01MRUROKO/ Of course the second photo above shows how this hose will eventually become discolored after a few years of engine heat.
+It also shrinks slightly and hardens a bit.
+The shrinkage is a small concern, since it means this hose was a tight fit on the nipples in the beginning, but can later be more loose or could slip off the nipples if clamps aren't used.
+Clamps will keep them tight.
+Zip-ties too, but they will not be as tight as clamps.
+So keep this in mind for your hose decisions.
+Nylon barbed tee or 90 degree fittings are an easy and suitable solution for joining this hose. |

 |